 Manor Golf Club – Alex Findlay – Sinking Spring, PA

 Another Alex Findlay design in the foothills, Manor is a great value.
 The course is no more than 5 minutes from Galen Hall and sits on a nice piece of land.
 It starts out with a bang with two punchbowl greens in the first three holes.
 The back nine traverses more severe land on the 11th hole and has two splendid three-shotters in the 12th and 14th.
-Manor handled the tough summer much better than Reading and Galen Hall.
-The three courses along with nearby Berkleigh offer an excellent super-value weekend of golf.
+Along with Reading and Galen Hall, these three courses and nearby Berkleigh offer an excellent super-value weekend of golf.

 The 5th and 7th greens at Manor GC